 Each evening in the campsite there was a kiddie disco and entertainment show which the kids enjoyed.

 Day Trips Near Lake Garda

 We took several day trips; one day via train to Verona and then to Venice on a different day.

 - Verona – we really enjoyed both Verona and visited Juliet’s House.

 - Venice – in Venice, the boys loved the water busses and seeing all the different types boats on the canals.

 - Malcesine – we rented a car another day and took a drive up to Malcesine, where we took a cable car up to the top of the mountain.
 There were fabulous views and felt like something out of The Sound of Music.

 - Sirmione – we took the local bus to Sirmione, which is a great little town surrounded by water, with a castle which we visited also.
 There were lots more towns around the lake we didn’t get a chance to explore.

-Gardaland is a nearby theme park which had a reduced admission after 6pm.
-We took the free shuttle bus to the theme park at 7pm and got the return at 10:30pm.
-We had a great time in the theme park which has lots of different rides and rollercoasters.
+Gardaland is a nearby theme park.
+We took the free shuttle bus there and had a great time in the theme park which has lots of different rides and rollercoasters.
 It is attached to an aquarium which we planned to visit but we never got the chance as we ran out of days.

 We also visited Movieland, another theme park which was attached to a water park.
 The older boys enjoyed the water park and we all went to the Movieland as well, though we felt Gardaland was much better.
 They still enjoyed the few hours.